NeuroQuestAi/five-factor-e/README.md

 | Moderately Accurate             | 4           |
 | Very Accurate                   | 5           |

-Note 👉: Some questions have the order of the score reversed, the algorithm treats the questions with the score inverted by (*question_id*).
+Note 👉: Some answers have the order of the score reversed, the algorithm treats the questions with the score inverted by (*question_id*).

 ### Installation 🚀